HaxSam/kv-storage-api/README.md

 ---

 <h4 align="center">
-A API to use the Cloudfalre KV stoarge for easy and quick use to store Key-Value
+A API to use the Cloudflare KV stoarge for easy and quick use to store Key-Value
 </h4>

 ---